openedx/edx-cookiecutters/README.rst

 - cookiecutter-xblock
     - for createing a XBlock repository as well as a Dockerfile for building and running your XBlock in the xblock-sdk workbench.

 Cookiecutters using layered apporach
 ------------------------------------

 - cookiecutter-python-library
 - cookiecutter-django-app
 - cookiecutter-django-ida

+If you are updating above cookiecutters, please see docs/decisions/0003-layered-cookiecutter.rst and docs/how_tos/modifying_layered_cookiecutter.rst

 Using a cookiecutter
 --------------------